-If you’re a company that utilises web scraping to help grow your business, you might find that you’re limited by time.
+If you’re a company that utilizes web scraping to help grow your business, you might find that you’re limited by time.
 Making decisions based on data can be difficult if you have a shallow pool of information to draw from, and you might often find that you never feel fully in control, or that opportunities are being missed.
-If any of this rings true then you need to start thinking about scaling up your scraping game!
-Here are a few ways you can go about building large scale scrapers that will not only perform well, but will have the longevity you need to build a strong, stable business.
+If any of this rings true then you need to start thinking about scaling up your web scraping game!
+Here are a few web scraping best practices for building large-scale scrapers that will not only perform well but also will have the longevity you need to build a strong, stable business.

-Another major consideration when you’re putting your scrapers together is how easy it’s going to be to change them when you need to later.
+Another major consideration when you’re putting your web scrapers together is how easy it’s going to be to change them when you need to later.
 This could be a simple tweak or something more fundamental depending on your goals, but it’s equally important and could make or break your success.
 Ultimately, websites are constantly changing and evolving.
-The constant flow of information is great for business, but it can be a total nightmare for scrapers following rigid logic as when the rules change they will continue reporting even if that data is flawed and out of date.
-In some cases they can even crash all together, leaving you with no info and a lot of time wasted figuring out what happened.
-In order to guarantee good results you need to be adjusting your scrapers regularly – at least once a month – to ensure they are working optimally.
+The constant flow of information is great for business, but it can be a total nightmare for web scrapers following rigid logic as when the rules change they will continue reporting even if that data is flawed and out of date.
+In some cases, they can even crash altogether, leaving you with no info and a lot of time wasted figuring out what happened.
+In order to guarantee good results, you need to be adjusting your web scrapers regularly – at least once a month – to ensure they are working optimally.

 3. Test Your Data

-If you don’t routinely test your data to ensure it’s being reported correctly, your scrapers can be months out of date and functionally useless and you’ll never notice.
-It’s vitally important you examine your data regularly even on small scale operations, but if you’re scraping at scale it becomes and an absolute necessity to make sure you’re not pouring money into an activity that is producing absolutely nothing – or even worse actively working against you.
+If you don’t routinely test your data to ensure it’s being reported correctly, your web scrapers can be months out of date and functionally useless and you’ll never notice.
+It’s vitally important you examine your data regularly even on small-scale operations, but if you’re web scraping at scale it becomes and an absolute necessity to make sure you’re not pouring money into an activity that is producing absolutely nothing – or even worse actively working against you.

 Now there are ways of smoothing this out and reducing the time you need to spend manually examining, but ultimately you need to develop some criteria for good quality information and work out a way of ensuring that it’s being reported.
 A good place to start would be to look at the patterns in data from specific sites, and see if you can define sections that pop up routinely and have a tool that scans your data to see if it follows the usual trajectory.
 If not you can then manually review it and adjust as necessary.